The Simple Travel

 Market Lane:

-With colourful Ribbons and a few umbrellas strung above the lane, market Lane is the last stop for all tourists visiting the Concubine Lane.
+With colorful Ribbons and a few umbrellas strung above the lane, market Lane is the last stop for all tourists visiting the Concubine Lane.
 Here, you can stop by to try the Ipoh White Coffee, Pearl Milk Tea and Dry Curry Noodles.

-The Concubine Lane is located at the centre of Old Town Ipoh at an approximate distance of 600 meters from the Ipoh Railway Station.
+The Concubine Lane is located at the center of Old Town Ipoh at an approximate distance of 600 meters from the Ipoh Railway Station.
 The blueprint of Concubine Lane, Ipoh would be a combination of traditional Chinese and European architectural styles that reflect the multicultural influences on the land.

 The street is lined with two-story shophouses, cafes and museums which were once homes and workplaces to the courtesans and other tradespeople.

 In addition to its aesthetic and visual appeal, Concubine Lane, Ipoh also serves as an important cultural and historical site, providing visitors with a glimpse into its heritage and story.
-Many of the shophouses have been restored and converted into museums, galleries, and cultural centres, showcasing the area’s rich heritage through exhibitions, performances, and interactive displays.
+Many of the shophouses have been restored and converted into museums, galleries, and cultural centers, showcasing the area’s rich heritage through exhibitions, performances, and interactive displays.

 These interactive sites and exhibitions play a great role as an earning medium for the people living in the area.